TVs · Resale guide

 Essential Checks

-- Built-in Picture Test mode: Navigate to
+- Built-in Picture Test mode: Samsung TVs have a self-diagnosis feature.
+Go to

 Insider Checks